Gorillaz tease upcoming collab with Octavian | NME

 This upcoming collaboration with Octavian will be the first single Gorillaz have released since last month’s ‘How Far?’ with Skepta in tribute to late Nigerian drummer, Tony Allen.

-A few weeks ago, Damon Albarn teamed up with Gorillaz’ animated vocalist 2-D for a pretty meta performance of ‘Aries’ – released in April with Peter Hook and Georgia – as part of a special at-home edition of Jimmy Kimmel Live!
+A few weeks ago, Damon Albarn teamed up with Gorillaz’s animated vocalist 2-D for a pretty meta performance of ‘Aries’ – released in April with Peter Hook and Georgia – as part of a special at-home edition of Jimmy Kimmel Live!

 As for Octavian, this collaboration is set to be his first release since he teamed up with Skepta in March for ‘Papa Chulo’.